devjoenet/base/.ai/guidelines/tailwindplus-ui-plan.md

-# Tailwind Plus parity backlog
+# Tailwind Plus UI Development Plan

 This checklist compares the reference starter kit in `VUESTARTER-REF` with the current Tailwind Plus implementation and highlights what still needs to be ported.
 Each item calls for creating a Tailwind Plus equivalent in `resources/js` that mirrors the reference behavior (styling can adapt to Tailwind Plus tokens).